-- 17 Work is underway to standardize the methodology to measure HCP influenza vaccination rates.
-In 2008, the CDC proposed a standardized measure for assessing influenza vaccination 18 of HCP to the National Quality Forume (NQF).
-The measure was designed to ensure that 19 reported HCP influenza vaccination rates were comprehensive within a single health care 20 facility and comparable across facilities.
-A revised measure was approved by the NQF 21 22 Population Health & Prevention Steering Committee in September, 2011.
-This measure includes acute care hospitals, ambulatory surgical centers, long-term care facilities, 23 outpatient clinics, and renal dialysis centers.f 24 - 25
+Work is currently underway to standardize methodologies used to measure and report HCP influenza vaccination rates within health care facilities.
+In 2008, the CDC proposed a standardized measure for assessing influenza vaccination of HCP to the National Quality Forume (NQF).
+The measure was designed to ensure that reported HCP influenza